marcinJ81/rfid_timekeeping-/README.md

 - .net core  console UI;
 - partition by responsibility (?);

-This good place for learn english.
+This good place for learn english ;-)

 ### Description.
 At this moment I have for project in solution: